-Mongolia Growth Group Ltd. (MGG or the Company) was incorporated in Alberta on December 17, 2007, and is a real estate investment and development Company participating in the growth of the Mongolian economy through the ownership of commercial investment property assets in Ulaanbaatar, Mongolia.
+Mongolia Growth Group Ltd. (MGG or the Company) was incorporated in Alberta on December 17, 2007, and is a real estate investment and development Company operating through the ownership of commercial investment property assets in Ulaanbaatar, Mongolia.

 The Company's common shares were previously listed on the Canadian National Stock Exchange (CNSX).
 On January 9, 2013, the Company filed an application for the de-listing of the common shares from the CNSX and filed an application for the listing of common shares on the TSX Venture Exchange (TSXV).
 The Company is now listed on the TSXV, having the symbol YAK.